SebastianMertens-sebmer/Facebook-Birthday-Bot/README.md

 tag = True
 telegram = True
 </code></pre>
-<p>That means for you if you don’t want to run it headless set it to False, same goes for tagging (by default the bot tags the people it wishes happyBirthday to) and telegram.
+<p>That means if you don’t want to run it headless set it to False, same goes for tagging (by default the bot tags the people it wishes happyBirthday to) and telegram.
 The bot sends you automatically the name of the person to your telegram (how to set this up later more).</p>
 <p><strong>For Login:</strong><br>
 Use your Email and Password to login.<br>
 Insert your logincreds.
 PLEASE use your facebook email or it will fail</p>